Package Torello.HTML

 public final boolean equals(java.lang.Object o)

-Java'spublic boolean equals(Object o)
+Java'spublic boolean equals(Object o)requirements.

 Final Method: